Compressed sensing-based SARS-CoV-2 pool testing: Viral Detection in Pooled Tests

+We propose to use compressed sensing with additional nonnegativity constraints to solve this problem.
+We collect specimens from $n$ individuals arranged into a vector $\x\in\mathbb{R}^n$, and the amount of viruses in the specimen of the $i$th individual is denoted by the non-negative quantity $x_i\in\mathbb{N} \cup \left\{0\right\} \subset \mathbb{R}$.
+We assume that the viruses are evenly distributed in each specimen, meaning that if we take $\alpha\in\left[0,1\right]$ of the volume of the specimen of the $i$th individual, it will contain roughly $\alpha x_i$ viruses.
+Since, $k$ individuals are infected we have $\norm{\x}_0=k$.
+Let the sample of the $i$th test contains a fraction of $a_{ij}$ of the amount of specimen of the $j$th individual.
+The sample of the $i$th test thus contains, up to rounding errors, the amount of viruses

+where $\A$ is an $m\times n$ matrix with entries $a_{ij}\in[0,1]$ with column sums of at most one.
+The number of tests is thus $m$.
+Often one makes the assumption that $\x$ is a random vector with i.i.d. elements, for instance a Poisson random variable multiplied by a Bernoulli random variable with parameter $p={k}/{n}$.
+Instead we take it here as deterministic unknown.
+It is assumed that qPCR can be used to generate an estimate $y_i$ of the amount of viruses in the $i$th test $\left(\A\x\right)_i$.
+This procedure is not accurate and errors $e_i:=y_i-\left(\A\x\right)_i$ might occur.
+We try to recover the amount of viruses in the specimen of the individuals according to

-with a possibly small $\norm{\xVec}_0$ and a as small as possible $M$.
-This is exactly a compressed sensing problem where, due to the nature of the problem, $\xVec$ is non-negative and exactly $S$-sparse (compressed sensing guarantees often also work for compressible vectors which are well approximated by sparse vectors).
-The theory of compressed sensing states that there exists indeed matrices and efficient decoders that allow recovery of $\xVec$ if $M$ is in the order of $S\Ln{\ExpE\frac{N}{S}}$ \cite{IntroductionCS}.
-It remains to choose a suitable matrix and a decoder.
-We begin with the sensing matrix.
+with a possibly small $\norm{\x}_0$ and a as small as possible $m$.
+As discussed above, this is exactly a compressed sensing problem where, due to the nature of the problem, $\x$ is non-negative and exactly $k$-sparse (compressed sensing guarantees often also work for compressible vectors which are well approximated by sparse vectors).
+The theory of compressed sensing states that there exists indeed matrices and efficient decoders that allow recovery of $\x$ if $m$ is $\bigO\left(k\log{\left({n}/{k}\right)}\right)$ \cite{donoho2006compressed,candes2006robust}.
+It remains to design a suitable measurement/sensing matrix and a reconstruction algorithm.